-The Company is subject to risks associated with unforeseen or catastrophic events, including, but not limited to, terrorist attacks, natural disasters, and the emergence of a pandemic, which could create economic, financial, and business disruptions.
+The Company is subject to risks associated with unforeseen or catastrophic events, including, but not limited to, geopolitical events, terrorist attacks, natural disasters, cyberattacks, and the emergence of a pandemic, which could create economic, financial, and business disruptions.
 These events could lead to operational difficulties that could impair CSG's ability to manage the Company's activities.
 CSG seeks to manage this risk through continuity and resiliency planning.

-Legal, tax and regulatory changes could occur during the term of the Company.
-Certain of such changes could have a material adverse effect on the Company.
+During the life of the Company, litigation could arise, or legal, tax, and regulatory changes could occur, which could have a material adverse effect on the Company.